 A VPN is a virtual private network.
 It hides your IP address by creating a "tunnel" through the internet from your machine to another.

-Technically yes, you can make a Wikipedia edit using a VPN, but Wikipedia may flag your account.
+Technically, you can make a Wikipedia edit using a VPN, but Wikipedia may flag your account.
 Any sort of anonymizing proxy servers will send up red flags to Wikipedia that your account is not trustworthy.
-One example of this is when you try to edit a Wikipedia article using the TOR browser.
-TOR bounces IPs from machine to machine around the world to hide your identity.
+One example is when you try editing a Wikipedia article using the TOR browser.
+TOR bounces IPs from machine to machine worldwide to hide your identity.
 But Wikipedia can clearly tell if an IP, or "node", is from TOR.

-Using such tactics could block you from editing until you disconnect from the anonymous network.
-The platform uses this system to avoid Wikipedia page vandalism and incorrect edits.
+Such tactics could block you from editing until you disconnect from the anonymous network.
+The platform uses this system to avoid Wikipedia article vandalism and incorrect edits.

-Using the "friend" method above, or residential IPs can help you maintain anonymity.
+The "friend" method above or residential IPs can help you maintain anonymity.

 Why is my IP address blocked from editing Wikipedia?

-Even if you succeed in editing a Wikipedia page anonymously, know that Wikipedia is still connecting your edits and reviewing them as a whole.
+Even if you succeed in editing a Wikipedia article anonymously (again, please don't be a spammer), know that Wikipedia is still connecting your edits and reviewing them as a whole.
 If the platform notices you’ve been making too many improper edits, it can block you from editing.

 Improper edits are a squishy term.
 It may mean your edits are similar to those used by paid editing farms (sock puppet farms).
 It may mean the IP address you are using smells fishy to the algorithm.
-It could even be the page you are trying to edit.
-Wikipedia editors sometimes setup what we call "honeypots" to entrap paid editors.
-Anyone who attempts to edit the page is immediately suspect to increased scrutiny.
+It could even be the article you are trying to edit.
+Wikipedia editors sometimes set up what we call "honeypots" to entrap paid editors.
+Anyone who attempts to edit the article is immediately suspected to increased scrutiny.

 What does Wikipedia do?
-They users and IP addresses that make suspected improper changes or violate editorial policies - a lot of innocent people get caught in this net but spam is a big problem on Wikipedia and the editors are, for the most part, just trying to protect it.
+The users and IP addresses that make suspected improper changes or violate editorial policies - a lot of innocent people get caught in this net, but spam is a big problem on Wikipedia, and the editors are, for the most part, just trying to protect it.
 Keep in mind that to protect the integrity of the information the platform provides, it will sometimes block users and IP addresses from making future edits, as well.